constellation-app/constellation/CoreUtilities/src/au/gov/asd/tac/constellation/utilities/docs/about-rest-server.md

 emulated by placing the files "response.json" and "content.out" in the directory.

-The file listener can be started and stopped using Tools -&gt;
-Start/Stop File Listener.
-Starting the file listener will also write "constellation\_client.py" to the "~/.ipython" directory.
+The file listener can be started and stopped using Tools -> Start/Stop File Listener.
+Starting the file listener will also write "constellation_client.py" to the "~/.ipython" directory.

 Constellation polls the directory waiting for the request files to appear.
 The client places the files in the directory, and polls waiting